AppSecure-nrw/security-belts/yellow/test-of-components-regarding-known-vulnerabilities.md

 # Test of Components Regarding Known Vulnerabilities

+## Activities

-Perform tests for known vulnerabilities in all software components used by your software (e.g., libraries, but not containers (see related belt activity)).
+- Perform tests for known vulnerabilities in all software components used by your software (e.g., libraries, but not containers (see related belt activity)).

 ## Benefits